 - Exploring Art of the Ancient Americas: The John Bourne Collection Gift.
 The Walters Art Museum, Baltimore; Frist Center for the Visual Arts, Nashville.
 2012-2013.

-Provenance Harry Franklin Gallery, California [date and mode of acquisition unknown]; John G. Bourne, April 25, 1978, by purchase (authenticated by Gordon Ekholm).
+Provenance Harry Franklin Gallery, California [date and mode of acquisition unknown]; John G. Bourne, April 25, 1978, by purchase (authenticated by Gordon Ekholm); by bequest to Walters Art Museum, 2017.

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License